syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 ---
 title: Formatting in ASP.NET MVC Spreadsheet widget | Syncfusion
-description: How to use different types of formatting in Spreadsheet and configure its properties.
+description: You can learn here about Formatting support in Syncfusion ASP.NET MVC Spreadsheet control and more details.
 platform: ejmvc
 control: Spreadsheet
 documentation: UG
 ---

-# Formatting
+# Formatting with ASP.NET MVC Spreadsheet

 Spreadsheet supports many formatting options to make your data easier to view and understand.
 Use `AllowCellFormatting` property to enable / disable formatting option in Spreadsheet.
 The different types of formatting supported in Spreadsheet are,